josecamachop/MEDA-Toolbox/BigData/README.txt

 Large Data Extension for the MEDA Toolbox for its use in MATLAB.

-Coded by: José Camacho Páez (josecamacho@ugr.es)
+Coded by: JosÃ© Camacho PÃ¡ez (josecamacho@ugr.es)
 Last modification of this document: 21/Aug/14

 Please, acknowledge the use of this software by referecing it: "MEDA Toolbox, available at https://github.com/josecamachop/MEDA-Toolbox/archive/master.zip.
-José Camacho and Elena Jiménez, Network Engineering and Security Group, University of Granada, Spain."
+JosÃ© Camacho and Elena JimÃ©nez, Network Engineering and Security Group, University of Granada, Spain."

 Please, note that the software is provided "as is" and we do not accept any responsibility or liability.
 Should you find any bug or have suggestions, please contact josecamacho@ugr.es